Best Forts of India – Travelers Choice

 The fort is in ruins today and is located inside the Karnala bird sanctuary.

 The trek is fairly simple for a beginner and will take you about three hours to reach the top.
 Towards the end, it is a little precarious with a steep climb.
-The journey up to the Karnala fort takes you through some of the most splendid views one can get of the Western Ghats in the region.
+The journey up to the Karnala fort takes you through some of the most splendid views of the Western Ghats that one can get in the region.
 From the Karnala fort, one can see the river Patalganga to the East and a lush cover of greenery enveloping the hill below.
 My visit to Karnala Fort was the much needed weekend break I was looking for to get away from the noisy urban jungle.
 I loved that the government officials supported women entrepreneurship by allowing local women to set up a small canteen serving delicious Maharashtrian food.

 Read Khushboo’s account of Karnala bird sanctuary